-7 Signs You’re Not Settling With Your Relationship, You’re Being Realistic About Love
+7 Ways To Tell You Aren’t Settling In Your Relationship, But Being Realistic About Love

 If your relationship isn't everything you thought it would be, it can leave you with a lot of doubts.
 Is this really "The One" or am I just settling?
 According to experts, there is a fine line between settling and being realistic about love.
 If you know the differences, you can determine whether or not your partner is really the right one for you.